jjlay/Dissertation/README.md

 Lay, Harold A. *Simulation of stochastic systems using antithetic multilevel Monte Carlo on GPUs.* 2020.
 Middle Tennessee State University, PhD dissertation. *ProQuest*, [https://jewlscholar.mtsu.edu/handle/mtsu/6160](https://jewlscholar.mtsu.edu/handle/mtsu/6160).

+Also see:

+Lay, Harold A., Zane Colgin, Viktor Reshniak, and Abdul Q. M. Khaliq.
+"On the implementation of multilevel Monte Carlo simulation of the stochastic volatility and interest rate model using multi-GPU clusters". *Monte Carlo Methods and Applications* 24.4: 309-321. [https://doi.org/10.1515/mcma-2018-2025](https://doi.org/10.1515/mcma-2018-2025) Web.

 ### Chapter One : Introduction